 LAST WORD is a video performance piece created in 2015 in New Orleans, Louisiana.
 The viewer and participant are invited to accept what is, and release what was, by reciting the Hawaiian prayer for reconciliation and acceptance— the Ho’oponopono.
-It’s purpose is to express repentance, forgiveness, gratitude and love.
+Its purpose is to express repentance, forgiveness, gratitude and love.

 Artists’ Statement: